allegro/blog/_posts/2021-01-26-state-machines-made-easy-in-dotnet.md

 }
 ```

-Once we know that a payment is registered in our bookkeeping system, we may send an email to the user with a summary of
+Once we know that a payment is registered in our bookkeeping system, we are able to send an email to the user
-what they paid for and follow-up information whether they still have more payments to make.
+summarizing what they paid for and follow-up information whether they still have more payments to be made.
 This can be done with a transition like this:

 ```csharp